Henry D. Moyle: Early life

 Moyle was born in Salt Lake City, Utah Territory, to politician James Moyle and his wife Alice Dinwoodey.
 He studied at the University of Utah and served as an LDS Church missionary in Switzerland and in Germany.
 During World War I, Moyle served in the US military.

 Moyle continued his studies at the University of Chicago and Harvard Law School.
 He was also a student at the School of Mines in Freiberg, Saxony.
-In 1920, Moyle was appointed to the position of United States attorney for the state of Utah.

 Employment

 Moyle was for many years a lawyer and a part-time member of the University of Utah faculty.
 He was also a businessman involved in various railroad, trucking, oil, insurance and finance businesses.
-During World War II, he was the director of the Petroleum Industries Council.
+During World War II, he was the director of the Petroleum Board.

 LDS Church Service

 From 1927 to 1937, Moyle was the president of the LDS Church's Cottonwood Stake, located in the south-east suburbs of Salt Lake City.
 He also served as chairman of the church's Welfare Committee.